 ONE FULL PDC SCHOLARSHIP ON OFFER!

-We provide nutritious and delicious vegetarian food for the entire course and can cater for a large range of dietary needs with wholesome, locally sourced and organic food where possible.
+We provide nutritious and delicious vegetarian food and can cater for a large range of dietary needs with wholesome, locally sourced and organic food where possible.

 WHY STUDY WITH GOOD LIFE PERMACULTURE?